 Frame prices – the hierarchy of frame prices usually goes like this: low-end steel, low-end aluminum, low-end carbon, high-end aluminum, high-end steel and high-end carbon.

-Full suspension bikes – bikes with front and rear suspension, as below (see also Suspension).
+Full suspension bikes – bikes with front and rear suspension to soak up the bumps, as below (see also Suspension).